-Any student who believes that he or she is being sexually harassed shall immediately report such information to the supervising teacher and to the school principal/administration.
-A student who is uncomfortable for any reason in reporting such alleged harassment to the teacher and/or school principal/administration, or is not satisfied in doing so, may report the matter directly to the Superintendent of Schools.
+Any student who believes that he or she has been sexually harassed or abused shall immediately report such information to the supervising teacher or coach, and to the school principal.
+A student who is uncomfortable for any reason with reporting such alleged harassment/abuse to the teacher, coach and/or school principal, or is not satisfied in doing so, may report the matter directly to the Superintendent of Schools.
 Any information reported shall, to the extent possible, be treated as confidential.
-All claims of sexual harassment shall be thoroughly investigated in an appropriate manner under the supervision of the Superintendent of Schools and/or another designated Chancery official.

-No student will be subject to any retaliation or disciplinary action on the part of the school for reports of sexual harassment made in good faith.
+No student will be subject to any retaliation or disciplinary action on the part of the school for reports of sexual harassment/abuse made in good faith.

-In adherence to the Charter for the Protection of Children and Young People, schools will offer the "Safe Environment Program" endorsed by the Office of Catholic Schools.
-This program will be presented annually to students in selected grades (Policy 616.5).
+In adherence to the Charter for the Protection of Children and Young People, schools will offer each year a "safe environment program" endorsed by the Office of Catholic Schools.